-Based on Equations listed in Table 5, we can analyze firewall rules in the context of networks and distributed firewalls.
-Consider Figure 4 as an example.
-We assume the input from "outside" to be Ω , the entire set of possible packets.
-This is more conservative than what happens in reality.
+Based on Equations 4 and 5, we can analyze firewall rules in the context of networks and distributed firewalls.
+Consider Figure 4 as an example, we assume the input from "outside" to be Ω , the entire set of possible packets, which is a very conservative approach.
 However, we believe this is justified for security reasons since "outside" is beyond the control of local administration.